Hanuvendra/100-days-of-code/log.md

 **Today's Progress**: Submitted a ques.
 Chef and Cook-off in Codechef.

-**Thoughts** I've recently started coding, and it's a great feeling when I finally solve an algorithm challenge after a lot of attempts and hours spent.
+**Thoughts**: I've recently started coding, and it's a great feeling when I finally solve an algorithm challenge after a lot of attempts and hours spent.

 Link(s) to work: